 Tryptase can also be elevated with asthma, myelodysplastic syndrome (a type of bone marrow disorder), acute myelocytic leukemia, and with any condition that activates mast cells.

 The release of tryptase from mast cells may be triggered by a wide variety of substances, but reaction to a food is thought to be the most common cause of anaphylaxis.

 Anyone can have mastocytosis, but children are more frequently affected with cutaneous mastocytosis.
 In children, mastocytosis is more likely to be self-limited and may be transient.

 No, the tryptase test is a specialized test that is not offered in every laboratory and the sample must usually be sent to a reference laboratory for testing.

-anaphylaxis can be rapidly fatal and requires immediate medical treatment with injections of epinephrine and other medications.
+Anaphylaxis can be rapidly fatal and requires immediate medical treatment with injections of epinephrine and other medications.
 This is followed by careful monitoring as it is not uncommon for anaphylaxis to recur within a couple of days of the initial episode.
-Those who are known to have severe allergic reactions are encouraged to carry a kit that contains an emergency injection of epinephrine with them at all times.
+Those who are known to have severe allergic reactions are encouraged to always carry a kit that contains an emergency injection of epinephrine.

 Not necessarily.
 Tryptase is just one of the criteria that your healthcare provider will consider before making a diagnosis of mastocytosis, which is a rare disorder.

 (© 2020).
 Tryptase, Serum.
 Mayo Clinic Mayo Medical Laboratories [On-line information].
 Available online at http://www.mayomedicallaboratories.com/test-catalog/Overview/81608.
 Accessed August 2020.

 (Updated July 23, 2014) King, G. Serum Tryptase.
 Medscape Reference.
 Available online at http://emedicine.medscape.com/article/2093911-overview#showall.
 Accessed August 2020.